 Day 5:

 Samuel Taylor Coleridge was a great poet as well as a philosopher.
-He believed that strong imagination plays a vital role to transcend unpleasant circumstances.
-In his poems, he had also used the power of imagination, by which the speaker forgets about his surroundings and imagines about the new fabricated experience.
-The example of Coleridge’s such imaginative work is “This Lime-Tree Bower My Prison.”
-In this poem, he discusses a poetic mind which represents an imaginative journey which cannot be physically possible.
-By this poem, he showed that no matter what the circumstances are but the imagination is the great strength of the.
-In the poem, This Lime-Tree Bower My Prison, the prisoner imagines about the journey in which he enjoys the tree, shadows, and leaves and by imagination he completely forgets about his prison.
+He believed that strong imagination plays a vital role in transcending unpleasant circumstances.
+In his poems, he also used the power of imagination, by which the speaker forgets about his surroundings and imagines a new fabricated experience.
+An example of Coleridge’s imaginative work is “This Lime-Tree Bower My Prison.”
+In this poem, he discusses a poetic mind that represents an imaginative journey that cannot be physically possible.
+Through this poem, he shows that no matter what the circumstances are, imagination is the great strength of the.
+In the poem, This Lime-Tree Bower My Prison, the prisoner imagines the journey in which he enjoys the tree, shadows, and leaves, and by imagination, he completely forgets about his prison.

-According to the Coleridge, imagination is the strength of the poems, but imagination and fancy are two different things.
-Fancy is not creative rather imagination is creative in which the person imagines different things and then comes back to the reality.
-Coleridge was fascinated by his works, and thus his work was different from the fancy which was described by him as shaping power.
-He also invented the influential notion of “willing suspension of disbelief” which is related to the Romantics fascination with children because somewhere the children do not understand the realities and thus they love to remain in their imagination.
-This is the main theme which has been presented in Coleridge poems in which he showed how the children are imaginative rather the adults are realistic.
+According to Coleridge, imagination is the strength of the poems, but imagination and fancy are two different things.
+Fancy is not creative.
+Rather, imagination is creative in which the person imagines different things and then comes back to reality.
+Coleridge was fascinated by his works, and thus, his work was different from the fancy that he described as shaping power.
+He also invented the influential notion of “willing suspension of disbelief,” which is related to the Romantics’ fascination with children because, somewhere, some children do not understand the realities, and thus, they love to remain in their imagination.
+This is the main theme that has been presented in Coleridge’s poems, in which he shows how children are imaginative rather than adults are realistic.

 In my point of view, Coleridge definition of a great poet is correct because without imagination one cannot use the great words of feelings.